Non-quadratic Euclidean complete affine maximal type hypersurfaces for $\theta\in(0,(N-1)/N]$: Introduction

 with respect to this affine metric, where $A$ is the determinant of $[A_{ij}]$ and $[A^{ij}]$ stands for the inverse of $[A_{ij}]$.
 So, the hypersurface ${\mathcal{M}}$ is affine maximal if and only if $H$ is harmonic on ${\mathcal{M}}_\Omega$.

 A conjecture proposed by Chern \cite{Ch} for dimension $N=2$ and $\theta=3/4$ asserts that every locally convex entire graph of \eqref{e1.2} must be a paraboloid.
-Much efforts were done toward this conjecture (see for examples \cite{B,Ca1,Ca2,JL} for partial results) but not successful, until a milestone made by Trudinger-Wang in their paper \cite{TW1}.
-At there, they solved completely the Chern's conjecture in the sense of Calabi.
-Before our discussion, let us first reformulate this version of full Bernstein problem by Calabi \cite{Ca1} (may also refer to \cite{TW1,T1,T2}) to all dimensions $N$ and positive $\theta$ as following.\\
+Much efforts were done toward this conjecture, (see examples \cite{B,Ca1,Ca2,JL,TW} for partial results) until a landmark paper by Trudinger-Wang \cite{TW}.
+At there, they strengthened the Chern's conjecture to its full generality and then give a proof for 2 dimensional affine maximal case.
+Before our discussion, let us first reformulate this version of full Bernstein problem by Trudinger-Wang to all dimensions $N$ and positive $\theta$ as following.\\